rishipr/teams/README.md

 #### Tasks

-- [ ] Create, assign, and set deadlines for tasks
+- [x] Create, assign, view and set deadlines for team tasks
 - [ ] View and edit all teams tasks and personal tasks
 - [ ] Complete tasks